Geology of South Georgia and the South Sandwich Islands: South Sandwich Islands

-The geology of South Georgia and the South Sandwich Islands is part of the largely submerged Scotia Ridge.
+South Georgia

+South Georgia is an isolated island located in the South Atlantic Ocean and forms the largest island in the northern Scotia ridge.
+Much of the island as formed by several layers of sandstone and mudstone formed by volcanic activity from the Cretaceous period.
+The rocks were then deformed by uneven folding and thrusting toward the northeast part of the ridge, creating multiple layers.
+In the southeast of the island, a major shear zone separates two groups of rock formations.
+These include several dikes, gneiss rocks, and granite formed probably during the Triassic period.

 The island of South Georgia is unusual among oceanic islands for having pre-Cretaceous sedimentary rocks underlying much of the island and a significant portion of felsic igneous rocks.
 Two-thirds of the island consists of intensely folded flysch, capped with Aptian age fossils, tuff and greywacke in the Cumberland Bay Series.
 The series includes slate, phyllite, conglomerate, siltstone and sandstone.
 In the west are basalt flows, pillowed spilite, prehnite and trachyandesite, as well as shale with radiolarite fossils.

 Uranium-lead dating of zircon and muscovite grains from the southern Andes and South Georgia (gathered from the peraluminous Darwin granite suite and undersea Tobifera Formation rhyolite) indicates that the rocks formed during the middle Jurassic.
 The grains were likely remnant from 1.5 billion years ago.
 The fragmentation of the Gondwana supercontinent is preserved in an ophiolite in the Rocas Verdes marginal basin—part of the Larsen Harbour complex on South Georgia.
 As the continent fragmented, oceanic crust formed in the Weddell Sea in the Middle Jurassic.
 The ridge's Beagle granite suite has complicated uranium-lead data.
 Feldspar phenocrysts formed in cracks within the Beagle granite pluton, likely related to the tectonism affecting the high-grade metamorphic rocks of the Cordillera Darwin in Tierra del Fuego.